Background pattern

 • Headache

-• Musculoskeletal disorders, such as muscle tension, movement disorders, and tremors.
+• Movement disorders such as muscle tension, movement disturbances, and tremors.

-• Changes in the retina, visual disorders, in which parts of the visual field cannot be seen (with paracentral rings, everything on the side of the central visual field is visible, with pericentral rings only the center of the visual field is visible), temporal visual field defects, and abnormal color observations.
+• Changes in the retina, visual field disorders, in which parts of the visual field cannot be seen (with paracentral rings, everything on the side of the center of the visual field is visible, with pericentral rings, only the center of the visual field is visible), temporary blind spots in the field of vision, and abnormal color observations.

-• Corneal changes with turbidity or fluid retention.
-Sometimes the changes do not cause complaints, but you may also have vision problems, such as seeing colored rings, blurred vision, or photophobia.
-These problems are temporary or decrease after stopping treatment.
+• Changes in the cornea with clouding or fluid retention have been observed.
+Sometimes the changes do not cause complaints, but you may also have vision disturbances, such as seeing colored rings, blurred vision, or photophobia.
+These problems are temporary or decrease after treatment is discontinued.

-• Blurred vision due to altered eye focus.
+• Blurred vision because the focus of your eye is altered.
 This problem is temporary and decreases if the dose is reduced.

-• Changes in heart rhythm (your doctor may observe the electrical activity of your heart using an electrocardiogram).
+• Changes in heart rate (your doctor may observe the electrical activity of your heart using an electrocardiogram).

 • Enlargement of both heart chambers (biventricular hypertrophy).